GSA Temporarily Allows Non-TAA Compliant COVID-19 Products

 GSA SPE Memo 2020-11

 Due to the COVID-19 pandemic, demand for certain critical and essential supplies has increased so drastically that many contractors are not able to meet the requirements with TAA compliant products.
 In the interest of the health and safety of the American people, the GSA SPE has issued a Class Determination and Findings (D&F) citing non-availability as the basis for temporarily allowing the procurement of non-TAA compliant products under FSS contracts.
-This exception will only be effective from April 03, 2020 – July 01, 2020, unless otherwise amended.
+This exception will only be effective from April 03, 2020 – August 01, 2020, unless otherwise amended.
+Please note: this exception was recently extended for an additional month from July 01, 2020 to August 01, 2020.

 This exception applies only to the following Federal Supply Classes (FSCs):